axel-springer-kugawana/iwb_serenity/docs/css/components/forms.md

 </div>
 ```

-By default input--radio inside a group are stacked.
+By default input--radio fields inside a group are stacked.
 If you want to display them inline, you can enclose them inside a `field--ingroup--inline` class.

-Then use a `field__label--ingroup--inline`class on the label and a `input--radio--inline` class (in addition to `input--radio`) on each inputs.
+Then use a `field__label--ingroup--inline`class on the label and a `input--radio--inline` class (in addition to `input--radio`) on each input.

 <div class="sd-example">
     <div role="group" aria-labelledby="exampleRadioGroupId002" class="field--ingroup--inline">